soukasamadi/CaffeineMoment/TESTING.md

 I spent considerable time trying to fix newsletter form not sending the data to the server without success.
 Then I had a call with my mentor and he figured out a script code was added to the footer by fault. and it causes the issue.

+### Unfixed Bugs

+The newsletter was working perfectly till now.
+I discover that it rednde a 404 error at the console.
+I oould't know the reason.
+It was working fine (sending data to the mailchimp dashbord and showing success/error message).